 New Mexico State University will verify applicants selected for verification by the Central Processing System (CPS) and/or NMSU.
 In addition, we will resolve all comments on the ISIR, and conflicting documentation.
 The NMSU Financial Aid Staff may also question any aspect of an application.

-34 CFR Part 668.56.
+For applicants selected for verification, NMSU will verify the items specified in the 34 CFR Part 668.56.
 Specifically, these items include for Title IV applicants:

-- Untaxed portions of pensions
+- Untaxed Portions of Pensions

-- Statement of Educational Purpose
+- Identity/Statement of Education Purpose